faizanabidnaqvi/altinndocs/docs/usable-endpoints-1.md

 ### Authentication Methods

 When users login through Altinn they get to choose from several possible types of login as shown below:

 ![](/Screenshot 2020-03-15 at 7.47.16 PM.png)

 When authenticating through SOAP we need to specify the method.
 Methods correspond to one of the above.

-#### AltinnPin
+#### AltinnPin (TODO: Recheck if this really is MINID)

 This corresponds to the "MINIID" type in the authentication portal.
 The inputs are: